 The policy is enforced during the whole reviewing process period.

 Withdrawing policy and rejected papers

 Authors have the right to withdraw papers from consideration at any time until the paper submission deadline.
-After the submission deadline and during the paper review process, it will not be possible to withdraw a paper.
+After the submission deadline and during the paper review/rebuttal/discussion process, it will not be possible to withdraw a paper.
 After the decisions are announced, it will be possible for authors to withdraw a rejected paper.
-At any stage, if an author withdraws the paper, it will be deleted from the OpenReview hosting site.
+If an author withdraws the paper, it will be deleted from the OpenReview hosting site.

 - Submissions can be made either as a full or short paper.

-- Submissions are uploaded on OpenReview, which enables public discussion.
-However, the official reviews will be private during the review period, and will become publicly visible only after the reviews become available to authors.
+- Submissions are uploaded on OpenReview.
+The official reviews will be private during the review period, and will become publicly visible only after the reviews become available to authors.
 Comments that are posted by reviewers will remain anonymous.

-- Reviews from the Public (=anybody who is logged in can post comments) will be released only after the reviews are made available to authors.
-The author of a comment can decide to post anonymously or not.
+- Public commenting (i.e. anybody who is logged in can post comments) becomes possible only after the decisions have been released reviews are made available to authors.
+The author of a public comment can decide to post anonymously or not.
 Login is required before posting any comment.

 - Submissions to MIDL will be double-blind (Reviewers cannot see author names when conducting reviews, and authors cannot see reviewer names).